da-phil/SDC-finding-lane-lines-advanced/writeup.md

 ##### 3. Averaging line coefficients

 ##### 4. Plausability testing of line fits
+* Check 1: check if lines are somewhat parallel by comparing sign of coefficients, only if all signs of the left and right line fit are identical we assume parallel lines
+* Check 2: check if lines are intersecting already within the unwarped image
+* Check 3: check if apex point of left and right line fit is within a reasonable range:
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+* Check 4: check if both line fits are the same

 ![alt text][image5]